 Different firms use fixed prices or auctions.
 You can search their websites and look for high-quality affordable domains.

 The process varies from one registrar to the next.
-For instance, Network Solutions gives everyone a chance to back-order expiring domains within five weeks after the expiration date.
+For instance, Network Solutions allows everyone to back-order expiring domains within five weeks after the expiration date.
 Customers pay a fixed fee for back-ordered names.
 However, an auction occurs if multiple users request the same domain.

 Act Quickly When Purchasing Expired Domains

-If no one buys expiring domains names, most registration services let them fully expire.
+If no one buys expiring domain names, most registration services let them fully expire.
 You can find them as deleted domains and claim them at little expense.
-However, keep in mind that other people may also be waiting for them to become available.
-You’ll need to act very quickly if the desired domain has any value.
+However, remember that other people may be waiting for them to become available.
+You’ll need to act quickly if the desired domain has any value.

 Investors regularly use automated means to acquire expired website addresses immediately.
-They charge fees to instantly register newly expired domains.
-Use caution; some of these services have received strongly negative reviews from users.
+They charge fees to register newly expired domains instantly.
+Use caution; some of these services have received strongly negative user reviews.

 As you seek and evaluate various domains, be sure to exercise patience.
-For instance, it’s been claimed that only 7-12% of all names that expire mean anything to more than one person.
+For instance, it’s been claimed that only 7-12% of all expired names mean anything to more than one person.

-When you identify an expired domain with a favourable link profile and no disreputable activities in its past, you can go ahead and register or bid on it.
+When you identify expiring domains with a favourable link profile and no disreputable activities in the past, you can go ahead and register or bid on it.
 Don’t get discouraged if other investors thwart your initial attempt.
-After you successfully acquire your first domain, you may preserve its rankings and inbound links by uploading some basic content as soon as possible.
+After acquiring your first domain, you may preserve its rankings and inbound links by uploading some basic content as soon as possible.